 In mathematics and computer science, a higher-order function (also functional form, functional or functor) is a function that does at least one of the following: takes one or more functions as an input.

 An important part of all functional programming languages is the ability to take a function you defined and then pass it as a parameter to another function.
-This in turn binds that function parameter to a variable which can be used like any other variable within the function.
+This, in turn, binds that function parameter to a variable which can be used like any other variable within the function.

 A function that can accept other functions transported around that way is named a higher order function.
-Higher order functions are a powerful means of abstraction and one of the best tools to master in Erlang.
+Higher-order functions are a powerful means of abstraction and one of the best tools to master in Erlang.